The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: Introduction

-To appropriately account for truncation by death, \citet{robins1986new} proposed estimating the average causal effect in the always-survivors – a subpopulation that would have survived regardless of the treatment option they took.
+To appropriately account for truncation by death, \cite{robins1986new} proposed estimating the average causal effect in the always-survivors: the subpopulation that would have survived regardless of their treatment option.
 The idea was later formalized by \cite{frangakis1999addressing, frangakis2002principal} as principal stratification, which classifies subjects into different subgroups by their potential values of a post-treatment variable.
-When the post-treatment variable is death, subjects can be classified into four groups: always-survivors, protected, harmed, and never-survivors.
-The survivor average causal effect (SACE) is defined as the effect on the clinical outcomes in the always-survivors.
+When the post-treatment variable is death, subjects can be classified into four subgroups: always-survivors, protected, harmed, and never-survivors.
+The survivor average causal effect (SACE) is defined as the treatment effect on the clinical outcomes in the always-survivors.
 Since the clinical outcomes of the always-survivors are well-defined under both treatment options, the SACE is causally interpretable in the presence of death.
 However, Section \ref{sec4} shows that the SACE can be a misleading summary measure when evaluating the clinical benefits of treatments.

 In this article, we advocate not always treating death as a mechanism through which clinical outcomes are missing or censored, but rather as part of the outcome measure.
-We propose summarizing the clinical benefits of treatments by combining death and clinical outcomes into composite outcomes \citep{lachin1999worst, joshua2005treatment, wang2017inference}.
-To create the composite outcomes, we rank all outcomes.
-In the statins example, we consider the following ranking: (1) subjects who die are considered to have a worse outcome than survivors with any neurocognitive score, and (2) in survivors, lower neurocognitive scores are considered worse than the higher neurocognitive scores.
-Because the ranked outcomes are a composition of outcomes with two different scales, it is appropriate to draw inference using quantiles instead of means.
-Therefore, we use the median of the composite outcomes, the survival-incorporated median \citep{Lok2010long}, to inform clinical practice.
+We propose summarizing the clinical benefit of a treatment by combining death and the clinical outcome into a composite outcome \citep{lachin1999worst, joshua2005treatment, wang2017inference}.
+To create the composite outcome, we rank all outcomes.
+In the prostate cancer example, we consider the following ranking: (1) subjects who die are considered to have a worse outcome than survivors with any QoL score, and (2) in survivors, lower QoL scores are considered worse than higher QoL scores.
+Because the ranked outcomes are a composition of two types of outcomes with two different scales (death and clinical outcomes), instead of using means, it is more appropriate to draw inference by comparing the distribution or quantiles of the composite outcome.
+Therefore, we propose to use the median of the composite outcome, the survival-incorporated median \citep{lok2010long}, to inform clinical practice.